PetitPrinc3/PIpod-Nano/README.md

 ```
  - Reducing the volume increase/decrease sensibility
  - Hold the A button (play/pause button) for 3 seconds to safely shutdown the pi
- - Holding a volume button (A/Y) will increase the volume by one every .25 second
+ - Holding a volume button (A/Y) will increase the volume by five every .01 second
  - Have the pi automatically play every song in a certain folder on boot
  - Tried a few combinations to have the fastest boot possible
 ```